Perusahaan Listrik Negara: Sumatra–Java grid

 To provide power from plants in Sumatra to the main Indonesian electricity market in Java, in April 2012 PLN began the tender process for a Rp 20 trillion (approx US$ 2.18 billion) project expected to be completed in 2017 which would provide 3,000 MW of power.
 The plan is for AC current to be converted to DC current in the Muara Enim converter station, South Sumatra and be converted back into AC current in the Bogor converter station, West Java.
 Between these sites, a 40 km 500 kV submarine cable would connect Ketapang in Lampung and Salira in Banten.

 Sources of power

+PLN is considered one of the main impediments to the development of renewable energy in Indonesia, although it is not clear whether this is due to resistance emanating from PLN or the various government bodies and interest groups which influence PLN from the outside.

-In Java coal is the main source of fuel for power plants while in the Outer Islands oil is the chief source for the large number of small diesel plants which supply power in many places.
+In Java, coal is the main source of fuel for power plants while in the Outer Islands oil is the chief source for the large number of small diesel plants which supply power in many places.
 Plans to diversify energy sources for the electricity sector have been announced but progress has been slow.